snowplow/snowplowanalytics.com/_posts/2018-03-29-r102-afontova-gora-released-with-emretlrunner-improvements/index.md

         stream: s3://path-to-kinesis/output/
 {% endhighlight %}

-In Stream Enrich mode, some properties in your `config.yml` file, such as `aws.s3.buckets.raw`, `aws.s3.buckets.enriched.bad`, `aws.s3.buckets.enriched.errors` and `enrich.versions`, are ignored by EmrEtlRunner and other batch applications.
+In Stream Enrich mode, some properties in your `config.yml` file, such as `aws.s3.buckets.raw`, `aws.s3.buckets.enriched.bad` are `aws.s3.buckets.enriched.errors` are ignored by EmrEtlRunner and other batch applications.

 For a complete example, we now have a dedicated sample [stream_config.yml][config-yml] template - this shows what you need to set, and what you can remove.